-Once your manuscript is accepted by either Zimbell House Publishing or its imprint, Temptation Press, you will be assigned an editor that will help you with developmental, line/copy, editing of your work.
+Once your manuscript is accepted by either Zimbell House Publishing or its imprint, Temptation Press, you will be assigned an editor that will help you with developmental, line/copy, and other editing of your work.
 Every manuscript that we work with goes through a four-step editorial process.
 This entire editorial process typically takes three-four months.

 During this editorial time-frame, our art department is busy creating the cover art and marketing materials for your media kit.
 You’ll be asked to provide a synopsis/blurb for the back cover, a couple of different bio’s and a head-shot.
 Don’t worry, we help polish them for you.
 Your Library of Congress number is obtained and the ISBNs are assigned for each version of the book.
 The bar-code for the print edition is created and assigned.

 When the work on the manuscript is deemed ready, it is sent to our layout department, which creates both print and two eBook layouts (one for Kindle and an ePub version for every other digital device).
 Once the e-galley is created, your editor will send it to you to go over with instructions on what to do if you wish to make changes at this stage.
 Once those changes (if any) are updated by the layout department, a print galley is ordered.
 This is a physical proof of the book and normally takes about two weeks to receive from the printer (as much as we would love to be their only client, we have to work within their production schedules).
 Once we have it in our hot little hands, your editor will contact you and set up a meeting to go over what is called a red-pen edit, which is the 4th stage of edits (if you are local to the editor).
 If you are not local to your editor, it will be mailed to you with instructions on how to proof the book and make any last changes.
 Once your editor receives the corrected proof back from you, our layout department will make the corrections and do a final proofreading edit.